PKUHPC/CraneSched/docs/deployment/Backend/Rocky9.md

 ```

 #### 5.3.3 **Configure MongoDB connection in `/etc/crane/database.yaml`:**

+!!! warning
-> ⚠️ Only need to configure on Control Node.
+    Only need to configure on Control Node.
 It is recommended to set it as accessible only by the `root` or `crane` user.

 ```yaml
 DbUser: admin